janestreet/magic-trace/README.md

 You just did this one: <kbd>Ctrl</kbd>+<kbd>C</kbd> magic-trace.
 If magic trace terminates with already having taken a snapshot, it takes a snapshot.

 You can also trigger snapshots when the application calls a function.
 You can either use the default stop indicator function, `magic_trace_stop_indicator`, or supply the `-symbol` flag to magic-trace to supply your own symbol.
 The function which triggers the snapshot doesn't need to do anything in particular, magic-trace just needs the name.
-Our official ocaml library's "take snapshot" function is just an empty C stub.
+Our official ocaml library's "take snapshot" function is just an empty C function.

 # Contributing